MicrosoftDocs/VBA-Docs/api/Word.MailMerge.MailFormat.md

 # MailMerge.MailFormat property (Word)

-Returns a  **WdMailMergeMailFormat** constant that represents the format to use when the mail merge destination is an e-mail message.
+Returns a  **WdMailMergeMailFormat** constant that represents the format to use when the mail merge destination is an email message.
 Read/write.

 ## Syntax